ono-midori/ono-midori.github.io/techs/zguide.md

 When you can send messages rapidly from process to process, you soon discover that memory is a precious resource, and one that can be trivially filled up.
 A few seconds of delay somewhere in a process can turn into a backlog that blows up a server unless you understand the problem and take precautions.

 The problem is this: imagine you have process A sending messages at high frequency to process B, which is processing them.
-Suddenly B gets very busy (garbage collection, CPU overload, whatever), and can’t process the messages for a short period.
-It could be a few seconds for some heavy garbage collection, or it could be much longer, if there’s a more serious problem.
+Suddenly B gets very busy (garbage collection, CPU overload, whatever), and can't process the messages for a short period.
+It could be a few seconds for some heavy garbage collection, or it could be much longer, if there's a more serious problem.
 What happens to the messages that process A is still trying to send frantically?
-Some will sit in B’s network buffers.
+Some will sit in B's network buffers.
 Some will sit on the Ethernet wire itself.
-Some will sit in A’s network buffers.
-And the rest will accumulate in A’s memory, as rapidly as the application behind A sends them.
-If you don’t take some precaution, A can easily run out of memory and crash.
+Some will sit in A's network buffers.
+And the rest will accumulate in A's memory, as rapidly as the application behind A sends them.
+If you don't take some precaution, A can easily run out of memory and crash.

 It is a consistent, classic problem with message brokers.
-What makes it hurt more is that it’s B’s fault, superficially, and B is typically a user-written application which A has no control over.
+What makes it hurt more is that it's B's fault, superficially, and B is typically a user-written application which A has no control over.

 What are the answers?
 One is to pass the problem upstream.
 A is getting the messages from somewhere else.
 So tell that process, “Stop!”
 And so on.
 This is called flow control.
-It sounds plausible, but what if you’re sending out a Twitter feed?
+It sounds plausible, but what if you're sending out a Twitter feed?
 Do you tell the whole world to stop tweeting while B gets its act together?

 Flow control works in some cases, but not in others.
-The transport layer can’t tell the application layer to “stop” any more than a subway system can tell a large business, “please keep your staff at work for another half an hour.
-I’m too busy”.
+The transport layer can't tell the application layer to “stop” any more than a subway system can tell a large business, “please keep your staff at work for another half an hour.
+I'm too busy”.
 The answer for messaging is to set limits on the size of buffers, and then when we reach those limits, to take some sensible action.
 In some cases (not for a subway system, though), the answer is to throw away messages.
 In others, the best strategy is to wait.

 ZeroMQ uses the concept of HWM (high-water mark) to define the capacity of its internal pipes.
 Each connection out of a socket or into a socket has its own pipe, and HWM for sending, and/or receiving, depending on the socket type.
 Some sockets (PUB, PUSH) only have send buffers.
 Some (SUB, PULL, REQ, REP) only have receive buffers.
 Some (DEALER, ROUTER, PAIR) have both send and receive buffers.

 In ZeroMQ v2.x, the HWM was infinite by default.
 This was easy but also typically fatal for high-volume publishers.
-In ZeroMQ v3.x, it’s set to 1,000 by default, which is more sensible.
-If you’re still using ZeroMQ v2.x, you should always set a HWM on your sockets, be it 1,000 to match ZeroMQ v3.x or another figure that takes into account your message sizes and expected subscriber performance.
+In ZeroMQ v3.x, it's set to 1,000 by default, which is more sensible.
+If you're still using ZeroMQ v2.x, you should always set a HWM on your sockets, be it 1,000 to match ZeroMQ v3.x or another figure that takes into account your message sizes and expected subscriber performance.

 When your socket reaches its HWM, it will either block or drop data depending on the socket type.
 PUB and ROUTER sockets will drop data if they reach their HWM, while other socket types will block.
 Over the inproc transport, the sender and receiver share the same buffers, so the real HWM is the sum of the HWM set by both sides.